IntelliSOFT-Consulting/MCAZ_Mobile/README.md

 # MCAZ_Mobile

 MCAZ Mobile apps repository.
-This project is developed using React Native.
+This project is developed using React Native, specifically it uses

+    react-native init

-To get started with React native, refer to https://facebook.github.io/react-native/docs/getting-started.html
+To get started with React native, refer to https://facebook.github.io/react-native/docs/getting-started.html the part for **Building projects with Native Code**

 This version used react-native init.

-Dependencies
+**Dependencies**
 * Node
 * Android SDK (Android)
 * Xcode - (iOS)

-App dependencies
+**App dependencies installation**

 To install the app dependencies, run the command